Juniper/healthbot-rules/Community_Supplied/Readme.md

-Rules by the open source community goes here
+Rules by the open source community go here